dfrws/dfrws2007-challenge/challenge-file-image-layout.md

 87           |   2 MP4 2 frags, 1st missing end (1a, 2a, FILLER, 2b)
 88           |   MP4 and MOV, 1st missing end, 2nd missing start (MP4a, MOVb)

-IMAGE FILE LAYOUT
+## IMAGE FILE LAYOUT
 Based on the scenarios described in the previous section, a layout of files was created.
-The layout can be found in the comma delimited file (dfrws2007-challenge-layout.txt) in the DFRWS 2007 Challenge repository.
+The layout can be found in the comma delimited file ([dfrws2007-challenge-layout.txt](dfrws2007-challenge-layout.txt)) in the DFRWS 2007 Challenge repository.
 Each row describes a file fragment and its location.
 The following columns are used in the layout file:

-Name: File name of fragment
+- Name: File name of fragment
-Type: Type of file
+- Type: Type of file
-FileIdx: The index of this file fragment (starting at 0)
+- FileIdx: The index of this file fragment (starting at 0)
-FileSectorOffset: The range of 512-byte sectors of this fragment in the original file.
+- FileSectorOffset: The range of 512-byte sectors of this fragment in the original file.
-ImageSectorOffset: The range of 512-byte sectors of this fragment in the image file. "not used" means that the fragment was not included in the image file.
+- ImageSectorOffset: The range of 512-byte sectors of this fragment in the image file. "not used" means that the fragment was not included in the image file.
-Scenario: Id of the scenario the fragment was used in.
+- Scenario: Id of the scenario the fragment was used in.

 INDIVIDUAL FILE INFORMATION
-The csv text file (dfrws-challenge-file-info.txt) contains information on each file in the challenge.
+The csv text file [dfrws-challenge-file-info.txt](dfrws-challenge-file-info.txt) contains information on each file in the challenge.
 Each entry lists the original file name, MD5, and size.
 Many of the files were in the public domain, but some require attribution.
-Those are listed in the file dfrws-2007-challenge-attribution.shtml.
+Those are listed in the file [dfrws-2007-challenge-attribution.html](dfrws-2007-challenge-attribution.html).